ENCODE-DCC/encodeOntologies/README.md

 This module downloads Uberon, Cell Ontology, OBI ontology and parses into a dictionary.
 At the end entire dictionary is indexed in Elastic Search.

-For each term a closure is calculated by traversing the 'is_a', 'part_of' and 'develops_from' to the root.
+For each term a closure is calculated by traversing the 'is_a', 'part_of' and 'develops_from' relationships to the root.
 Each term is also mapped to appropriate 'Organ System slim' and  'organ slim'.

 Requirements: